tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-So is it that itdidn't meet your-- your expectations or did you just flat out not enjoy it?
+So is it that it didn't meet your-- your expectations or did you just flat out not enjoy it?

 </james>
 </compare>